RomhaShwangzaw/alx-low_level_programming/0x09-static_libraries/README.md

-# Task 0
+# libmy.a
-creates a static library libmy.a containing many functions.
+a static library containing many functions.
+# create_static_lib.sh
+a shell script that creates a static library called liball.a from all the .c files that are in the current directory.